“My goal is to use my litigation, mediation, and collaborative law experience to find an outcome that fits the needs of

 Julie is a member of the board of the Neighborhood Legal Services Association, where she also volunteers time as a pro bono advocate representing plaintiffs in Protection From Abuse (PFA) cases and providing consultations and service recommendations to low-income custody litigants.
 She is also a member of the Chatham University Center for Women’s Entrepreneurship.

 Julie is a Fellow with the American Academy of Matrimonial Lawyers (AAML).
-She has also been selected for “Pennsylvania’s Rising Stars” in 2019 and was recognized by Best Lawers® in 2020 and 2019 Editions.
+She has also been selected for “Pennsylvania’s Rising Stars” in 2019 and 2020, and was recognized by Best Lawyers® in 2020 and 2019 Editions.
 Additionally, she was selected by Best Lawyers® as the 2021 “Lawyer of the Year” in Pittsburgh, PA.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.